jbihamba/kigali-house-connect/README.md

 Open phpMyAdmin (http://localhost/phpmyadmin
 )

-Create a database named kigali_house_connect
+Create a database named khc

 Import the provided SQL file from the database folder (if available)